-- A. The minimum pilot-in-command (PIC) flight qualifications are: - 1.)
-One thousand (1,000) hours helicopter PIC. - 2.)
-One hundred (100) hours of flying in typical terrain for which the pilot is going to be hired, or completion of a training program specifically
+- A. The minimum Pilot-in-Command (PIC) flight qualifications are: - 1) For a Regular Member as defined in the TOPS Bylaws One thousand (1,000) hours helicopter PIC or One thousand (1,000) hours fixed wing PIC. - 2) For a Transitional Member as defined in the TOPS Bylaws Will publish a TOPS General Operations Manual (TGOM) for its use.
+Pilot requirements and training will be outlined in the TGOM and will include all the TOPS requirements outlined in section III (Pilot Training) of the Program of Safety.

-- designed for those unique conditions.
-This training will be recorded in the training record for each respective pilot. - 3.)
-Company checkout in make and model including ground and flight training. - B. Verification shall be made of applicant pilot's certificate, flight time, and current appropriate medical certificate.
-Inquiry shall be made to obtain applicant's accident history, certificate action, and safety performance. - C. The employer shall require a pilot applicant to provide a Federal Aviation Administration (FAA) abstract of his/her certificate record, and drivers license record.
-A license abstract can be obtained from the FAA at the following address:
+- A Regular Member's pilot qualifications may be reduced to seven-hundred and fifty hours (750) hours PIC as long as the operator can demonstrate an alternate means of compliance in order to ensure an equivalent level of performance with the 1,000 hour requirement.
+The operator must have this process for an alternate means of compliance documented as a part of their Standard Operating Procedure (SOP).
+Documentation will be provided to the auditor and Board to substantiate the alternate means of compliance during the annual audit process for approval.
+The methods used to accomplish this alternate means of compliance will be determined by the operator and subject to acceptance by the standards and auditing committees. - 3) One hundred (100) hours of flying in typical terrain for which the pilot is going to be hired, or completion of a training program specifically designed for those unique conditions.
+This training will be recorded in the training record for each respective pilot. - 4) Company checkout in make and model including ground and flight training. - B. Verification must be made of applicant pilot's certificate, flight time, and current appropriate medical certificate.
+Inquiry must be made to obtain applicant's accident history, certificate action, and safety performance.
+The FAA Pilot Records Database (PRD) is used to facilitate the sharing of pilot records.
+The employer must require a pilot applicant to grant consent to access their PRD Airman Records.
+An airmen certificate information abstract can also be obtained from the FAA Airmen Certification Branch.

-FAA Airman Certification Branch P.O.
-Box 25082 Oklahoma City, Oklahoma 73125-4940

 III.
-TRAINING
+PILOT TRAINING

-It shall be emphasized to each pilot during his/her training period and on a regular basis, that flying the public for pleasure tours must be the highest calling with regard to safety, attention to detail, compliance with Federal Air Regulations (FAR), and company standards.
+It must be emphasized to each pilot during his/her training period and on a regular basis, that flying the public for pleasure tours must be the highest calling with regard to safety, attention to detail, compliance with the requirements of the international civil aviation authority under which their type of operation is subject to, and company standards.
 It is the pilot's responsibility to follow all established procedures.
-Training must emphasize that pilots comply with the utmost standard of professionalism and report to management any violations of the TOPS Program or any perceived dangerous operations.
+Training must emphasize that pilots comply with the utmost standard of professionalism and report to management any violations of the TOPS Standards or any perceived dangerous operations.